BogdanSch/empires-future/README.md

-# React + TypeScript + Vite
+# Empire's Future = React Redux + TypeScript + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This project serves as a modern starter template for developing applications with React, TypeScript, and Vite.
+It combines the power of Vite for fast builds and HMR (Hot Module Replacement) with the type safety of TypeScript and the flexibility of React, offering an optimized development experience.

+# Project Description

+Welcome to Empire's Future, the ultimate fan site dedicated to the ever-expanding universe of Star Wars.
+Whether you're a veteran Jedi or a curious Padawan, our site offers everything you need to immerse yourself in the galaxy far, far away.

 Currently, two official plugins are available: